wiber/silver-bullet/README.md

 Next install missing npm modules like react, react-dom, react-selectize.
 FIXME.

-Then load the chrome extension.
+Then load the extension into chrome.